Skip to main content

 Is Come Daily Fried Hokkien Prawn Mee good for a special occasion?

 Only for a low-key special occasion, because this is a $ street-food stop in Singapore, not a formal restaurant plan.
-The Michelin Plate (2024) gives it credibility, but the verified details point to a casual daytime meal more than a celebratory dinner.
+The Michelin Plate (2024) gives it credibility, but the experience is better suited to a casual daytime meal than a celebratory dinner.
 If you want to compare it with another Singapore venue, Sin Huat Seafood Restaurant is a relevant option.

 Is Come Daily Fried Hokkien Prawn Mee good for solo dining?